rdiaz02/Zotero-to-Referey/README.md

 [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey),
 and Android application, can handle.

+**WARNING number one:** Don't use this; just use the [Zotero Android app](https://www.zotero.org/support/mobile).
+See details in [Update: you probably don't want to use this.
+Stick to the official Zotero for Android](#update-you-probably-dont-want-to-use-this-stick-to-the-official-zotero-for-android).

-Before we get going, a **WARNING**: as the license clearly states, this is provided without any warranty.
+If you continue, and before we get going, a **WARNING**: as the license clearly states, this is provided without any warranty.
 The instructions below change paths, sync files, etc. I am not responsible if trying to follow these instructions or using this code destroys your Zotero db, converts the PDFs